-Sales and operations need to work together as partners, not as two totally separate units.
-The sales team can only succeed if operations are building a good reputation for the company, and the operations team can only succeed if sales are bringing in new clients and not making promises they can’t keep.
+It is imperative that Sales and operations teams work together.
+Sales can only succeed if operations is building a good reputation for the company, and operations can only succeed if Sales is bringing in new clients who hold appropriate expectations.

-Salespeople tend to be competitive, and of course the commission structure tends to fuel that competitive drive.
-Little rewards for those who make the most sales or top other performance-based targets can tap into that competitive streak and motivate your staff.
+Sales teams tend to be competitive, and of course, the commission structure tends to fuel that competitive drive.
+Performance-based rewards for those that meet sales goals can be a strong motivator.

 Performance-based rewards should not take precedence over team-communication though.
 It’s important to have a balance of healthy competition and team communication.

 Ultimately, each member of the company should be working for the greater goal of advancing your security business.
 Sharing tips and tricks on how a rep won a deal can benefit everyone.